-- Overviews of various neurodegenerative diseases can be found on page 12.

-- The Montreal Cognitive Assessment (MoCA) is used to evaluate eight domains of cognitive functions:

-- Visuospatial/Executive

-- Delayed Recall

-- Memory

-- o Attention
+- o Delayed Recall - o Attention

-- Language

-- o Abstraction

-- Naming

-- Orientation

-- Certification for using the MoCA is required and available to providers at no cost through the process described here.

-- MoCA Scores range from 0-30.
-A score of 26 or above is considered normal.
-A score of 25 or below may indicate cognitive impairment.

-- Functional assessment is essential to determine impairment severity and determination of specialized housing and disposition planning.

-- Provider should ensure the diagnosis of cognitive impairment or dementia are captured within the patient's problems

-- DDP evaluation should be ordered to determine the need for adaptive supports to optimize functioning in activities of daily living.
-More information on the Developmental Disabilities Program can be found on page 10.
+- Abstraction - o Orientation - Certification for using the MoCA is required and available to providers at no cost through the process described here. - MoCA Scores range from 0-30.
+A score of 26+ is considered normal.
+A score of 25 or below may indicate cognitive impairment. - LOC assessment is essential to determine impairment severity and determination of specialized housing and disposition planning. - Provider should ensure the diagnosis of cognitive impairment or dementia are captured within the patient's problems list.
+DDP evaluation should be ordered to determine the need for adaptive supports to optimize functioning in activities of daily living.
+More information on the Developmental Disabilities Program can be found on page 9.